cdeccio/cougarnet/README.md

 Now return to the terminal on which you ran the `cougarnet` command, and enter `Ctrl`+`c`.
 Then close Wireshark.

-See the sections on [Virtual Links](#virtual-links) and [VLAN Attributes](#vlan-attributes) to see what else is possible with switches.

 ## Hosts Connected Across Multiple Switches and Routers

-In our final introductory example, we introduce routers, for network-layer forwarding.
+In our next example, we introduce routers, for network-layer forwarding.
 Create a new file called `four-node-multi-lan.cfg` with the following contents:

 ```
 NODES